John K. Byrne: Outing of political figures

 Byrne and Rogers outed as gay numerous politicians and political staff who voted or advocated against gay rights in the mid-2000s.
 Among the first was former Republican Congressman Ed Schrock (R-VA).
 Byrne was also involved in the outing of former Rep. David Dreier (R-CA).

 HIV prevention advocacy

 In 2015, Byrne began advocating for the promotion of pre-exposure prophylaxis (PrEP) after a false positive HIV test.
-His first campaign on Miami Beach was covered by The Miami Herald, “I AM PrEP,” which involved posters created for bars and clubs and brochures for health centers.
-The campaigns were expanded into the Latinx community and developed from passing out brochures to using online 'peer navigators' (influencers) on social media.
-In 2017, Byrne founded Prevention Access Campaign, a nonprofit dedicated to promoting PrEP in Miami-Dade and Broward Counties.
+His first campaign on Miami Beach was covered by the Miami Herald, “I AM PrEP,” which involved posters created for bars and clubs and brochures for health centers.
+The campaigns were expanded into the Latino community and developed from passing out brochures to using online 'peer navigators' (influencers) on social media.
+In 2017, Byrne founded Prevention Access Campaign, a nonprofit dedicated to promoting PrEP in Miami-Dade and Broward counties.
 It was renamed Prevention305 the following year.

 In 2019, Prevention305 helped start a mobile clinic which does cancer screening and PrEP in partnership with a local cancer center and the University of Miami School of Medicine.